 - a.
 The Health Plan shall implement the HAP as written in collaboration with the Member, Member's family if appropriate, and the care team. - b.
-Frequency of visits with the Member for the implementation of the HAP: - 1) The Health Plan shall have at least one face-to-face visit with the Member to review and update their HAP every ninety (90) days for SCHN, EHCN, or HCBS and every six (6) months for Members living in an alternative residential setting such as CCFFH, E-ARCH, ALF, or NF.
-The face-to-face visit shall be done in person or through alternative communication methods based on member's preference (e.g., telephone, text, email, video chat, etc.). - 2) In addition, the Health Plan shall meet with the Member to review and update the plan at a frequency that is mutually agreed upon with the Member.
-These interactions shall be done face-to-face, in person, virtually, or through alternative communication methods (e.g., telephone, text, email, etc.). - 3) The Health Plan shall implement the HAP; the required activities for implementing the HAP include, but are not limited to: - a) Review HAP goals, objectives, and actions with the Member and track progress; - b) Coordinate, facilitate, and arrange access to services;
+Frequency of visits with the Member for the implementation of the HAP: - 1) The Health Plan shall have at least one face-to-face visit with the Member to review and update their HAP every ninety (90) days.
+The face-to-face visit shall be done in person or virtually (e.g., video chat). - 2) In addition, the Health Plan shall meet with the Member to review and update the plan at a frequency that is mutually agreed upon with the Member.
+These interactions shall be done face-to-face, in person, virtually, or through alternative communication methods (e.g., telephone, text, email, etc.). - 3) The Health Plan shall implement the HAP; the required activities for implementing the HAP include, but are not limited to: - a) Review HAP goals, objectives, and actions with the Member and track progress; - b) Coordinate, facilitate, and arrange access to services; - c) Manage transitions of care; - d) Provide continuity of care when the Members are discharged from a facility (e.g., resolving

-- c) Manage transitions of care; - d) Provide continuity of care when the Members are discharged from a facility (e.g., resolving instances like the prescribed medication is not on the Health Plan's formulary); - e) Identify if significant changes have occurred; if they have, the Health Plan shall complete a reassessment; - f) Verify receipt of services; - g) Verify satisfaction with providers and services; - h) Identify gaps in care and develop mitigation strategy to address the gaps; - Review if utilization patterns are appropriate and develop mitigation strategy if the patterns are not appropriate; - j) Coordinate a team of decision makers to review the case including the PCP, other providers as appropriate, the Member, and others; - k) Facilitate timely communication across the care team to avoid duplication of services and medication error, including but not limited to discharge instructions and discharge summaries from facilities; - Coordinate services with Medicare FFS and/or Medicare Advantage (MA) Plans if applicable; - m)Medication management, including regular medication reconciliation and support of medication adherence; - n) Monitor progress with EPSDT requirements; - o) Train the Member on self-management strategies, as relevant;
+- instances like the prescribed medication is not on the Health Plan's formulary); - e) Identify if significant changes have occurred; if they have, the Health Plan shall complete a reassessment; - f) Verify receipt of services; - g) Verify satisfaction with providers and services; - h) Identify gaps in care and develop mitigation strategy to address the gaps; - Review if utilization patterns are appropriate and develop mitigation strategy if the patterns are not appropriate; - j) Coordinate a team of decision makers to review the case including the PCP, other providers as appropriate, the Member, and others; - k) Facilitate timely communication across the care team to avoid duplication of services and medication error, including but not limited to discharge instructions and discharge summaries from facilities; - Coordinate services with Medicare FFS and/or Medicare Advantage (MA) Plans if applicable; - m)Medication management, including regular medication reconciliation and support of medication adherence; - n) Monitor progress with EPSDT requirements; - o) Train the Member on self-management strategies, as relevant;